Specialized pediatric brain tumor centers

 Researchers are studying drugs that may be able to pass through the blood-brain barrier and are also investigating ways to inject chemotherapy drugs directly into the tumor.
 Work to discover new drugs also continues.
-As researchers learn more about the causes and biological mechanisms of DIPG, they may be able to design more effective chemotherapies to fight these tumors.
+As researchers learn more about the causes and biological mechanisms of DIPG, they will be able to design more effective chemotherapies to fight these tumors.

 Some chemotherapy drugs can cause side effects such as diarrhea, constipation, fatigue, and headache.
 Usually these side effects can be controlled with additional medications.

 DIPG grows in a way that makes surgical removal (often called “resection”) impossible.
 The cancer tissue spreads into healthy tissue, and the edges of the tumor are not well defined.
 Surgeons cannot remove the tumor because there is no way to avoid cutting out healthy brain tissue which is necessary for survival.
 For information about surgical biopsy, please see the, “Biopsy” section.